 Scott Calvin has been Santa Claus for the past eight years, and his loyal elves consider him the best Santa ever.
-But Santa's got problems (he's even mysteriously losing weight) and things quickly go south when he finds out that his son, Charlie, has landed on this year's "naughty" list.
-Desperate to help his son, Scott heads back home, leaving a substitute Claus to watch over things at the Pole.
-But when the substitute institutes some strange redefinitions of naughty and nice, putting Christmas at risk, it's up to Scott to return with a new bag of magic to try to save Christmas.Written by
+But he's got problems, such as a mysterious weight loss, and then he discovers that his son Charlie has landed on this year's "naughty" list.
+Desperate to help his son, Scott heads back home, putting a substitute Claus in charge of the North Pole.
+But when the substitute institutes some strange redefinition of naughty and nice that put Christmas at risk, Scott must return with a new bag of magic to save Christmas.Written by

 Walt Disney Pictures

 11 of 23 people found this review helpful.

 Was this review helpful to you?